tskit-dev/msprime/docs/api.rst

 Population structure is modelled in ``msprime`` by specifying a fixed number of demes, with the migration rates between those demes defined by a migration matrix.
-Each deme has an ``initial_size`` that defines its absolute size at time zero and a per-generation ``growth_rate`` which specifies the exponential growth rate of the sub-population.
-We must also define the size of the sample to draw from each deme.
+Each deme has an ``initial_size`` that defines its absolute diploid size at time zero and a per-generation ``growth_rate`` which specifies the exponential growth rate of the sub-population.
+We must also define the number of genomes to sample from each deme.
 The number of populations and their initial configuration is defined using the ``population_configurations`` parameter to :func:`.simulate`, which takes a list of :class:`.PopulationConfiguration` instances.
 Population IDs are zero indexed, and correspond to their position in the list.

 Samples are drawn sequentially from populations in increasing order of population ID.
-For example, if we specified an overall sample size of 5, and specify that 2 samples are drawn from population 0 and 3 from population 1, then individuals 0 and 1 will be initially located in population 0, and individuals 2, 3 and 4 will be drawn from population 2.
+For example, if we specified an overall sample size of 6, and specify that 2 samples are drawn from population 0 and 4 from population 1, then samples 0 and 1 will be initially located in population 0, and samples 2, 3, 4, and 5 will be drawn from population 2.

 Given :math:`N` populations, migration matrices are specified using an :math:`N
 \times N` matrix of deme-to-deme migration rates.
 See the documentation for